oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 matches the value of the property.
 Clients SHOULD use `PATCH` and specify only those properties intended to be changed.

-The Entity-id cannot be changed when updating an entity.
+The entity-id cannot be changed when updating an entity.
 However, format-specific rules might in some cases require providing the entity-id in the payload when requesting the update.